rahulkumartv/Customized-PropertyGrid-C-/README.md

 # Customized-PropertyGrid(C#)
 C# property grid is not flexible for loading data to property in runtime.
-It is difficult to represent the property data values in combobox and change based the some other property's value.
-So customized the C sharp property grid to PropertyGridEx class which more flexible to handle data such as combo and edit box.
+It is difficult to represent the property data values in combo list and expandable in runtime.
+PropertyGrid is  customized C sharp property grid class which is more flexible to handle data such as combo list and expandable property.
 #Steps##
 1. create  PropertyGridEx by passing  original PropertyGrid contorl
 2. create each property using PropertySpec and add those property spec in PropertyGridEx Collections